-No one could have foreseen that Irene Kunze, an independent and active 90-year-old who lived in a Hopkins, Minn., apartment, would become the victim of a violent crime, but she did.
-Her homicide led to a breakthrough criminal justice application for DNA.
+No one could have foreseen that Irene Kunze, an independent and active 90-year-old who lived in a Hopkins Minn., apartment complex, would become the victim of a violent crime, but she did.
+Mrs. Kunze’s homicide led to a breakthrough criminal justice application for DNA.

-Investigators responded and the Hennepin County Sheriff’s Office Crime Lab was called in for processing.
-It was quickly suspected the crime was one of opportunity, with robbery as the motive.
+Kunze was found stabbed to death on the floor of her apartment.
+Investigators responded to the murder scene and the Hennepin County Sheriff’s Office Crime Lab was called in to process it.
+Investigators quickly suspected the crime was one of opportunity, with robbery as the motive.

 There was little to go on in the initial phase.
 Kunze had no enemies and was liked by other residents.
-A canvass yielded no promising leads.
-Deciding not to wait for the evidence to find them, investigators took a chance on expanding technology and went for broke.
+A canvass of the area yielded no promising leads.
+For many departments, this would have been a case that dead-ended until new evidence surfaced.
+The investigators in this one decided not to wait for the evidence to find them: They took a chance on expanding technology and went for broke.
 It paid off.

 Sgt.
-Steve Labatt of the crime lab says evidence at the scene indicated the victim had been dragged to her final resting point and pointed to a single perpetrator.
-Since crime scene processing revealed no useful evidence, investigators decided to try the victim’s body.
+Steve Labatt of the Crime Lab says evidence at the scene indicated that the victim had been dragged through the house to her final resting point.
+Evidence also pointed to one perpetrator, not two.
+Since crime scene processing revealed no useful evidence at the scene itself, investigators decided to try the victim’s body.
 It should be noted that there were also no signs of any sexual assault.